Spiked (magazine): Content

 Spiked opposed the post-9/11 invasions of Afghanistan and of Iraq and Western interference in developing nations in general.

 Spiked saw the UK's vote to leave the European Union as a demonstration of democracy against ruling elites and has celebrated Nigel Farage's Brexit Party and Boris Johnson's Conservative government for their stance on this.
 Activists associated with Spiked, sometimes described as part of 'the Spiked network', were active in campaigning for the UK to leave the EU, with a number of its activists involved in the Brexit Party as candidates or publicists.
 Among those associated with Spiked who joined the Brexit Party were Claire Fox, who said she largely disagreed with Farage on domestic policies.
+Spiked contributor Claire Fox is a lifelong Eurosceptic, who was previously a member of the Trotskyist British Revolutionary Communist Party but later began identifying as a libertarian.
+She became a registered supporter of the Brexit Party shortly after its formation and was elected as an MEP in the 2019 European Parliament election.
+She was nominated for a peerage by the Boris Johnson-led Conservative government in 2020, despite her past opposition to the existence of the House of Lords.

-In 2018 Monbiot wrote that "Spiked's writers rage against exposures of dark money.
-It calls The Observers Carole Cadwalladr, who has won a string of prizes for exposing the opaque spending surrounding the Brexit vote, 'the closest thing the mainstream British media has to an out-and-out conspiracy theorist.
+In 2018, Guardian columnist George Monbiot wrote in an opinion piece that Spiked "appears to hate leftwing politics", and that its articles "repeatedly defend figures on the hard right or far right", listing Katie Hopkins, Nigel Farage, Alex Jones, the Democratic Football Lads Alliance, Tommy Robinson, Toby Young, Arron Banks, and Viktor Orbán.

 Spiked opposed lockdown as a policy during the COVID-19 pandemic.

-In July 2020, an exposé by The Daily Beast reported that Spiked was one of several mainly conservative websites that had inadvertently published articles attributed to non-existent experts on the Middle East.
-This network of fake journalists promoted the United Arab Emirates and pushed for harsher treatment of that country's opponents.
-Spiked did not remove the two articles, instead leaving an editorial note mentioning the articles' questionable authorship.
+In July 2020, a Daily Beast investigation found that Spiked was one of several mainly conservative websites that had inadvertently published articles attributed to non-existent experts on the Middle East.
+This network of fake personas promoted the United Arab Emirates and pushed for harsher treatment of that country's opponents.
+Following this, Spiked added an editorial note to the two articles affected mentioning their questionable authorship.

 Following the start of the 2022 Russian invasion of Ukraine, Spiked took a strong pro-Ukrainian position, often publishing articles praising the Ukrainian people and criticising Russian President Vladimir Putin.
 However, it also criticised Western media reaction following the 2022 missile explosion in Poland, accusing such media of not taking the risk of a major escalation with Russia seriously enough.